------------------ What is SWAP? -------------------

 ---- How SWAP works ----

 - SWAP is a dedicated partition/file (space), created to assist the physical memory (DRAM).
-When the DRAM is full, or reaches the set parameters, the system will move idle App's (Process), to the SWAP space.
+When the DRAM is full, or reaches the set parameters, the kernel will move (called: "Swapping in" or "Paging in") idle App (Data), to the SWAP space.
 This action frees up the DRAM.
-Thus running the Priority Process needed.
-(Making the machine preform better).
+Thus running the Priority Process/Data needed.
+(Making the machine perform better).

 ------------ What is Swappiness? ---------

-Swappiness is the set parameters for when SWAP should happen.
+Swappiness is the set parameters/Threshold for when swapping should happen.

 ----- Configuring the Swappiness: -----